 UNITED'S ENERGY PLAYBOOK

-Thanks to our friends at Baxi, we've pulled together some of the quickest, simplest and most effective things you can do to reduce energy around the house, help the environment and save you money.
+Thanks to our friends at Baxi, we've pulled together some of the quickest, simplest and most effective things you can do to reduce energy use around the house, help the environment and save you money.

 Just like in football, teamwork is crucial.
 Small actions by each supporter can lead to significant environmental benefits and cost savings.
 As part of United’s Energy Playbook, we’ll not only show you what you can do, but our ‘did you know?’ section also highlights what could be achieved if all our Season Ticket Holders worked together…..

-Explore these tips and tricks below to be more energy efficient this year!
+Explore the tips and tricks below to be more energy efficient this year!
 What’s more, implement the ones that won’t cost you a penny and you could save up to £556* - that’s more than enough to pay for your Season Ticket!

 Baxter knows, so be more Baxter!